RichardScottOZ/map2loop/m2l_LS_install.md

 Each time you open an anaconda console   you will need to ensure you are in the loop environment by typing conda activate loop

-### 3)  Install a bunch of libraries needed by LoopStructural or map2loop (you can copy/paste all of these at once into the console, once you are in the loop environment).
+### 3)  Install a bunch of libraries IN THIS ORDER needed by LoopStructural or map2loop (you can copy/paste all of these at once into the console, once you are in the loop environment).
 This only has to be done the first time.
 This may take 15-20 minutes depending on internet/computer speed.
 You may get prompted to install some of the packages, if so, type y then hit return.

 conda install -c conda-forge rasterio   -y
 conda install -c conda-forge geopandas -y